 - Folding is done in a circular motion with a large rubber spatula.
 Add the flour mixture to the egg whites, cut down through the center, scrape the spatula along the sides of the bowl, bring the batter up, and fold it over.
 Rotate the bowl 90 degrees and repeat over and over, without overmixing.

-- When your batter is done, pour it into the tube pan and smooth the top with an offset spatula.
+- When your batter is done mixing, pour it into the tube pan and smooth the top with an offset spatula.
 If you have to scoop it in with spoonfuls, it’s most likely over beaten.

 - PRO-Tip: Bake until the top of the cake springs back when you press down with the tip of your finger.
 Despite what other recipes may say, the toothpick test isn’t 100% accurate;

 - Cool completely, Upside down using either a soda bottle or one similarly shaped or using the feet on the pan if available.
 PRO-Tip: cooling upside down prevents gravity from compressing the cake while it’s warm.

 - To remove the cake from the pan, run a knife around the edges of the pan to loosen.
 Use a serrated knife to slice.